mattmilten/TreeD/README.md

 # TreeD

-### Draw a visual representation of the branch-and-cut tree of SCIP using spatial dissimilarities of the node LP solutions.
+### Visual representation of the branch-and-cut tree of SCIP using spatial dissimilarities of LP solutions

 ## [Example](https://plot.ly/~mattmilten/103/)